 Older people, especially those who are more sedentary, tend to develop constipation more often.

 Medications that can cause constipation include narcotics, diuretics, iron supplements, antacids, and drugs for blood pressure, seizures, and depression.
-However, the drug naloxegol (Movanik) has been approved specifically to treat constipation due to narcotic use in those with chronic pain not caused by cancer.
+However, the drugs methylnaltrexone (Relistor) and naloxegol (Movanik) are approved to treat constipation specifically due to narcotic use in those with chronic pain not caused by cancer.